C Augmented Heptatonic Charango Scale

 Related Scales

 The C Augmented Heptatonic scale contains 7 notes (C, D#, E, F, G, G#, B).
-Use the interactive fretboard above to explore this scale on Charango with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Charango with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for C Augmented Heptatonic